WojciechMatuszewski/serverless-video-transcribe-fun/README.md

   - Use an [_S3 Object Lambda_](https://aws.amazon.com/s3/features/object-lambda/) to transform the file dynamically
   - Use _S3 trigger_ to do that after the Athena query finishes.

+- Some of the _optimized_ `.sync` StepFunctions integrations are really pooling the result for you.
+  A good example would be the Athena `StartQueryExecution` integration.
+The call is asynchronous in nature and returns an execution token.